devmatsu/devmatsu/README.md

 # 👋 Meet Matsu!
-I'm Rodrigo Matagawa, a passionate software engineer.
+I'm Rodrigo Matagawa, a passionate Software Engineer.
 You can call me Matsu!
-I currently work as a Software Engineer at Code7. </br>
 With over 5 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.

 # 🚀 Background